 Nobody thought Universal Studios could do anything on the level of Dracula.
 It’s still a remarkable achievement.
 Dracula was going to follow it as another “Universals super-production”, based on a famous novel.
 Then the stock market crash hit.

 Bonilla: Who at Universal Studios was keen on making Dracula into a film?

-We must credit Lemley Jr.’s enthusiasm for horror movies, which made all the Universal Studios classic horror films happen.
+We must credit Laemmle Jr.’s enthusiasm for horror movies, which made all the Universal Studios classic horror films happen.
 His father didn’t want to have anything to do with it really.
 But they had their eye on Dracula for a long time, and Kohner was initially going to produce and direct it.

 Bonilla: Is it true that Lon Chaney was considered a choice for the lead role of Dracula?

-Skal: Yes, when Universal Studios bought the rights to the novel and the stage play of Dracula, they did it with the understanding that they needed Lon Chaney Sr. “The man of 1000 faces”, one of the biggest, bankable stars in Hollywood, to take this on.
+Skal: Yes, when Universal Studios bought the rights to the novel and the stage play of Dracula, they did it with the understanding that they needed Lon Chaney Sr. “The Man of 1000 faces”, one of the biggest, bankable stars in Hollywood, to take this on.

 It’s unlikely he would have done it, because his last outing with Universal, The Phantom of the Opera, even though it was a huge worldwide success, it was one of the most embattled and difficult productions Universal had ever done.
-They went through multiple directors, and then Cheney Sr. essentially was directing himself, and I think he was very happy to go back to MGM.
+They went through multiple directors, and then Chaney Sr. essentially was directing himself, and I think he was very happy to go back to MGM.

 Bonilla: Was anyone else considered for Dracula?

 Skal: Kohner had planned to use Conrad Veidt, the great German silent actor, in what would be his first talking role.
 However, Veidt got cold feet about doing a talkie.
 So, he fell by the wayside.